 Climate change is a critical driver of biodiversity loss, profoundly altering natural habitats and threatening countless species with extinction.
 As temperatures rise, ecosystems like coral reefs and polar ice regions, which support diverse forms of life, undergo irreversible damage.
 Terrestrial and marine species are forced to migrate to cooler areas.
 This migration is disrupting existing ecological balances and leading to mismatches in predator-prey relationships.

 Additionally, more frequent, and intense wildfires, droughts, and storms directly destroy habitats.
 In contrast, changing seasonal patterns affect the breeding, migration, and feeding behaviors of wildlife.
-The loss of biodiversity not only diminishes the richness of nature but also weakens ecosystem resilience, reducing nature’s ability to provide essential services like pollination, water purification, and carbon sequestration, which are vital for sustaining life on Earth.
+The loss of biodiversity not only diminishes the richness of nature.
+It also weakens ecosystem resilience.
+This reduction affects nature’s ability to give essential services like pollination, water purification, and carbon sequestration.
+These services are vital for sustaining life on Earth.

 World Wildlife Fund – Climate Change and Biodiversity